Hdriwn/PickandPlace-CV-ROS-conveyer/README.md

 ```
 **NOTE**: Please add lights near the table for good result
 ## Part 2: Robotic Manipulator Along Conveyor
 This part focuses on a robotic manipulator that moves along the conveyor and picks a specified box from it.
 The system keeps track of the position of every box on the conveyor.
+Please note that this part 2 is yet to work .
 ### Launching the System
 Launch the Gazebo simulation and activate the conveyor belt as in Part 1.
 ```bash